 They were large and often trained to be aggressive hunters.
 However, the desire arose to create a smaller, more family-friendly version of the dog.

 Thus the Cavalier King Charles Spaniel was born.
-These are a toy-sized dog which love the company of their human families and usually prefer to stay indoors.
+These are a toy-sized dog who loves the company of their human families and usually prefer to stay indoors.

 Beaglier Puppies – Before You Buy…